-As a Licensed Professional Counselor, Jessica has been serving children, individuals and families since 2012.
-She received her Master’s Degree from Washington State University, and has attended several additional trainings including providing Trauma Informed Care, Play Therapy and Art Therapy.
+As a Licensed Professional Counselor, Jessica has been serving children, individuals, and families since 2012.
+She received her Master’s Degree from Washington State University and has attended several additional training including providing Trauma-Informed Care, Play Therapy, Natural Lifemanship Therapy, and Art Therapy.
 Jessica is known for her welcoming, compassionate and insightful nature, which provide the caring environment for growth and healing to occur.

 Jessica is skilled at partnering with you to meet your specific needs and goals and welcomes all that you bring into the therapy experience.
 When she is not working, Jessica enjoys yoga, reading, and making art.

-Ayla has a masters degree in women and gender studies.
-She is certified in compassionate bereavement care, registered trauma informed yoga and prenatal yoga instructor.
-She is currently working on her second masters degree in social work.
-Ayla has worked in the substance abuse, mental health, domestic violence and refugee resettlement field providing services for families and individuals.
+Ayla is a licensed masters of social work and has a second masters degree in women and gender studies.
+She is certified in compassionate bereavement care, registered trauma-informed yoga, and prenatal yoga instructor.
+Ayla is also a TRE (trauma, tension, and stress relief) provider.
+With this method, she is able to help you release deep tension held in the muscles and tissue due to trauma and/or daily tension and stress.
+Ayla specializes in grief, trauma, mindfulness, gender-based violence/abuse, culture, and religion.
+Ayla has worked in the substance abuse, mental health, domestic violence/abuse, and refugee resettlement field providing services for families and individuals.

 Blaise is a handsome Palomino from a Wild Horse Rescue in Gilbert.
 Him and Hersom have become best buddies and love to play all day in the pasture together.

-Coco is a two-year-old Miniature Donkey that was saved from a pen in Louisiana by a rescue up in New River.
+Coco is a four-year-old Miniature Donkey that was saved from a pen in Louisiana by a rescue up in New River.
 We fell in love with Coco and had to bring him to our ranch.
-We are so lucky to have this sweet, kind and caring guy around.
+We are so lucky to have this sweet, kind, and caring guy around.
 He just knows when people need him most and comes to snuggle up and give them love.

 The Alpacas of RDP

-These three silly bouncing bundles of joy will just make you smile.
-Alpacas are very gentle, curious and social animals.
+Monsoon and Joaquin are silly bouncing bundles of joy that will just make you smile.
+Alpacas are very gentle, curious, and social animals.
 Come out and visit our boys and they might even hum for you.
-Buddy, Monsoon and Jaquine!

-The most identifiable trait of Gus’ is his absolutely adorable voice.
+The most identifiable trait of Gordon is his absolutely adorable voice.
 When he speaks, you can’t help but go “aww”, because he almost sounds like a cartoon!
-Gus is Gordon’s twin brother, and they only way you can tell them apart is by their eyes: Gus’ are a vivid, sky blue.
-When Gus isn’t sitting inside his hutch with his brother close at hand, he likes to explore the paddock, often getting into places he knows he isn’t allowed!
+Gordon is Gus’s twin brother, and the only way you can tell them apart is by their eyes: Gordon is a vivid, sky blue.
+When Gordon isn’t sitting inside his hutch with his brother close at hand, he likes to explore the paddock, often getting into places he knows he isn’t allowed!

-While Gus has his bright blue eyes, Gordon’s eyes are a hazelnut brown, matching his faun coat perfectly.
-Gordon is a bit more outgoing than his brother; he won’t hesitate to jump on an unsuspecting staff member’s back as they are filling up his food dish!
-Gordon enjoys hanging out with his brother, headbutting Chewy, and eating all of the sunflower seeds before anyone else can!
+While Gordon has his bright blue eyes, Gus’s eyes are a hazelnut brown, matching his faun coat perfectly.
+Gus is a bit more outgoing than his brother; he won’t hesitate to jump on an unsuspecting staff member’s back as they are filling up his food dish!
+Gus enjoys hanging out with his brother, headbutting Chewy, and eating all of the sunflower seeds before anyone else can!